SATA: Standard power connector (15 pins)

 Passive adapters are available that convert a four-pin Molex connector to a SATA power connector, providing the 5 V and 12 V lines available on the Molex connector, but not 3.3 V. There are also four-pin Molex-to-SATA power adapters that include electronics to additionally provide the 3.3 V power supply.
-However, most drives do not require the 3.3 V power line.
+However, very few devices have required the 3.3 V power line.
+For many years pin 3, originally one of the three 3.3 V lines, has been used as PWDIS (POWER DISABLE); it a device supporting PWDIS was presented with 3.3 V on an older host it would not work.
+In SATA Revision 3.5 the 3.3 V supply was officially discontinued.

-Just like SATA data connectors, SATA power connectors may be straight, upward-angled, or downward-angled.
+Like SATA data connectors, SATA power connectors may be straight ot angled upward or downward.